CE-Programming/asm-docs/pages/tutorials/asm/gettingstarted.md

 # Finishing Up

-Great!
+Congratulations!
 You have just completed the first tutorial.
 It is simple in order to get you started.
 The following tutorials will move at a somewhat faster pace.
 In case you didn't quite catch all of the code, here is the resultant:

-Let's keep going.
+Let's keep going!

 ```
 #include "..\include\ti84pce.inc"